11 Smart Tricks to Not Get Sick on a Cruise

 Visit a travel health clinic before departing

 You don’t want to go on a cruise only to find out that you have to stay on the ship at port because you didn’t get the right vaccines.
 Depending on where you are going, stopping at a travel health clinic may not be necessary, but for some countries, vaccinations and certain medications, like antimalarial pills or a polio vaccine, are required.
 “The best solution is prevention,” reminds Vicki Sowards, director of nursing resources at Passport Health.
 Travel health clinics are located in most cities across the country.
-To see if your destination requires a medical screening, visit Vaccines.gov/travel or contact your cruise line.
+To see if your destination requires a medical screening, visit the Centers for Disease Control and Prevention or contact your cruise line.
 Here are some more tips to help you stay active and healthy on a cruise while still enjoying yourself.

 Bring a traveler’s anti-diarrhea kit